Welcome to the Bushbucks’ Class Page!

-PSHE: Our Jigsaw topic this term is ‘Changing Me’.
+PSHE: Our Jigsaw topic this term is ‘Dreams and Goals’.

-PE: Our PE topics this term are Rounders and Street Dance.
-Our PE lessons are on Tuesdays and Thursdays, please ensure you have your kit on these days.
+PE: Our PE topic this term is Tag Rugby and our REAL PE focus is ‘Cognitive’.
+Our PE lessons are on Tuesdays and Thursdays.
+Please ensure you have your kit on these days.

 In Year 4, Home Learning is set every Monday and then must be handed in the following Monday for sharing and celebrating!
 Please see the link below for this term’s Home Learning choices: